 Smother yourself with zing to satiate your curvaceous appetite.
+And, dazzle.

 Layers of sponge base, scattered with tangy blackcurrants topped with a crisp crumble give complexity in textures and complementary flavours.
 A scrumptious gluten-free moist version of this Blackcurrant Buckle, a traditional American cake similar to a streusel.

 This recipe will bust your bubble that vegan food can’t be scrumptious.

 - When the other half has nipped away for the weekend and you’re dying to have a little luxury all on your todd

 - When you’ve gone bonkers with what to serve up for dessert at a dinner party, you’ve literally just invited all and sundry over and nothing but the wow factor will do

 - When you’ve got a new date lined up and you wanna make something pretty nifty